FL Studio Logo Icon

 What is the best CPU for FL Studio?

-CPUs like Intel’s Core i7 and i9 processors which provide both high clock speeds and a fair number of cores are ideal for light to moderate workloads in FL Studio.
+CPUs like Intel’s Core Ultra processors which provide both high clock speeds and a fair number of cores are ideal for light to moderate workloads in FL Studio.
 If you have high track counts (40+) AMD Threadripper chips can be a better option – and they also support higher memory capacities.
 The 32-core Threadripper 7970X is a well-balanced choice, but going up to the 7980X is not generally worthwhile for FL Studio due to its high price tag.

 Does FL Studio use multiple cores?